COVID-19 Supervisory and Regulatory FAQs

 Q: How does the provision of the interim final rule on the supplementary leverage ratio excluding deposits held at Federal Reserve Banks interact with the recently issued final rule to implement section 402 of the Economic Growth, Regulatory Relief and Consumer Protection Act (EGRRCPA)?

 A: Under the interim final rule, holding companies subject to the supplementary leverage ratio must exclude deposits at Federal Reserve Banks from total leverage exposure.
-Those holding companies that are custodial banking organizations under the final rule to implement section 402 of EGRRCPA also must exclude the lesser of: (1) deposits at foreign qualifying central banks, and (2) the amount of funds in deposit accounts at the custodial banking organization that are linked to fiduciary or custodial and safekeeping accounts at the custodial banking organization.
+Holding companies that are custodial banking organizations, as defined in the Board's rule implementing section 402 of Economic Growth, Regulatory Relief, and Consumer Protection Act, also must exclude the lesser of: (1) deposits at foreign qualifying central banks, and (2) the amount of funds in deposit accounts at the custodial banking organization that are linked to fiduciary or custodial and safekeeping accounts at the custodial banking organization.

 Q: Does the exclusion of Treasuries from the denominator of the supplementary leverage ratio apply to exposures to Treasuries that are not considered on-balance sheet?